 Create a schedule.
-Create a payroll schedule at the start of the year with your HR department and highlight bank holidays and other disruptions to normal payroll cycles.
+Create a payroll schedule at the start of the year and highlight bank holidays and other disruptions to normal payroll cycles.
 Distribute it to your employees.

 Be aware of early or late payrolls.
 Running payroll earlier or later than normal can cause your team to miss details and make mistakes.
 Be sure to enter employee hours on time and submit payroll or printed checks to meet the deadline.
 An integrated payroll and HR software can ease dual entry and minimize payroll mistakes.

 If you’re intimidated by processing payroll around bank holidays and weekends, Dominion is here to help.
 Our industry-leading software is affordable, reliable, and backed by experienced payroll professionals.
 If you’re ready for a user-friendly payroll experience, schedule a personalized demo below!

 Interested in learning how Dominion Systems can help your company?